natduffy/golf-2025/README.md

 ## Features

-- Displays current betting odds from FanDuel (selected for having the most comprehensive golfer coverage)
+- Displays current betting odds from DraftKings (selected for having the most comprehensive golfer coverage)
 - Allows selecting golfers with checkboxes
 - Selected golfers are moved to the bottom of the list with a strikethrough effect
 - Sortable columns for golfer name, win odds, and top 20 odds